bryan-gilbert/VueNodeMongoDocker/docs/may14-2019/server.md

 # Server setup

 ## SSH Key
-On your development box use ```openssh``` to generate a public private key
+On your development box use ```ssh-keygen``` from ```openssh``` to generate a public private key.
+KF is the name we'll give to our key files.

+> "the continuous increase in security requirements could very well render ECDSA the de-facto solution in the future."
+[Comparing ECDSA vs RSA](https://www.ssl.com/article/comparing-ecdsa-vs-rsa/)

+Also take a read of [ECDSA](https://blog.cloudflare.com/ecdsa-the-digital-signature-algorithm-of-a-better-internet/)

 ```
 export KF=may14-ecdsa

-# Generate key, enter pass phrase when prompted
+# Generate key, enter a password or passphrase when prompted
 ssh-keygen -t ecdsa -b 256 -f $KF
-# More secure options:
-# ssh-keygen -t ecdsa -b 384
-# ssh-keygen -t ecdsa -b 521

-# OR with RSA
-# export KF=may14-rsa
-# ssh-keygen -t rsa -b 4096 -f may14-rsa

 ```

+Basically, we've choosen a good enough key for our sample application.
+Consider increasing the key length if your application or server resources become more valuable to hackers.
+Also consider using a different password/passphrase for your SSH key than you later use for the user on the server who can get root access.

-Link copy into default key folder
+Link copy of the private and public key into the default key folder.
+The following is for a linux/mac user.

 ```
 ln -s $KF ~/.ssh/$KF